nicklaus-dev/nicklaus-dev.github.io/_posts/2022-12-07-introduce-golang-generics.md

 categories: [golang, basics]
 tags: [golang]
 ---
-# What is generics syntax sugar in golang?
+# What is generics syntax sugar in go

-> Look at following code snippet
+> Let's look at the following code snippet.

 ```go
 type Number interface {